 It can take time and hard work to fill your schedule with high-paying classes.
-Be humble as you start and consider freelance or part-time work to supplement your income as you build your yoga client list.
+Be humble as you start and consider freelance or part-time work to supplement your yoga teacher salary as you build your client list.

 Private clients will be the highest earner for you.
 I recommend selling your classes to private clients in packages, such as 4/8 class packages per month.
 This will keep your students committed to your classes for the month and keep your income a little more reliable.

 Research the going rate for personal trainers in your area and base your private class rate on that.
 Keep in mind travel times and most of all, know your worth and defend it.